fvthima/Tutoreal/README.md

 ### Sign Up or Log In to Access the Dashboard:

-   ## Create a new account or log in with the following existing credentials:
+ -  Create a new account or log in with the following existing credentials:

+         tutor
          username: edward.miller@example.com
+         password: password
+         student
+         username: evan.stone@example.com
          password: password

 ### Module-specific Scripts: